The Doouss Charitable Trust

 - Direct contact recommended: Given the lack of public information, direct inquiry to the trustees is likely necessary

-- Discretionary approach: Trustees have absolute discretion, suggesting relationship-based or targeted grant-making rather than competitive open processes
+- Discretionary approach: Trustees have discretion over grant-making, suggesting relationship-based or targeted grant-making rather than competitive open processes

 🎯 You've done the research.
 Now write an application they can't refuse.